ovh/docs/pages/web/clouddb/clouddb-eos-eol/guide.en-gb.md

 ## Objective

 The products covered by those End Of Sale (EOS) and End Of Life (EOL) announcements are the Cloud Databases Public services, dedicated DBMS instances reachable on the public network.
-See also the [OVH Managed databases EOL policy](../eol-policy/guide.en-gb.md) for more information.
+See also the [OVHcloud Managed databases EOL policy](../eol-policy/guide.en-gb.md) for more information.

 |Version|EOL announcement|End-of-Sale|End-of-Support|
 |---|---|---|---|